in28minutes/spring-web-services/README.md

 # Spring Web Services
 Learn how to create awesome SOAP and RESTful web services with Spring and Spring Boot.

-## Todo
- - Recording
-   - Spring Video - Editing and Re-recording
-   - RESTful Web Services Best Practices
-   - Intro Video for the course
-   - Overview Videos for the different sections
-   - Overview for each section - if needed?
-   - How to make best use of the course
-   - Importing a Maven Project Example
- - Github Updates
-   - Create/Update Readme.md for all the different parts
-   - Include Step Wise Details
-   - Commit code for Spring, Spring Boot and JPA
- - Editing & Cutting
-   - Editing for RESTful Web Services
-   - Cutting Videos for all parts
- - Writing
-   - Description for the course on Udemy

 ## Overview
 * [Installing Eclipse, Maven and Java](#installing-tools)
 * [Running Examples](#running-examples)